 We use two designs to evaluate the tools.
 The first is a floating point adder for 16-bit operands.
 The second is a pattern matcher, which consists of a regular datapath, and a small amount of random logic.
 It matches 5-bit characters stored in the FPGA (the patterns) against a stream of 5-bit characters (the text) and signals a match.
-Three design variants are evaluated: one with 2 parallel pattern matchers of 4 characters each, one with 16 pattern matchers of 12 characters each.
+Three design variants are evaluated: one with 2 parallel pattern matchers of 4 characters each, one with 16 pattern matchers of 12 characters each and one with 32 parallel pattern matchers of 24 characters each.
 Both designs are data-path intensive circuits, for which the XC6200 is particularly well suited.
 Table 2 lists the characteristics of the four designs after successful layout synthesis.
-The biggest design is implemented on an XC6216 (64x64 cells).
+The biggest design is implemented on an XC6264 (128x128 cells) while all other designs are implemented on an XC6216 (64x64 cells).
 Figures 5 and 6 show the placed and routed layouts of the floating point adder and the medium pattern matcher, respectively.